SamuelFolledo/iPray-LaunchPage/ReadMe.md

 - ```z-index: -1;``` - puts the image on the back of the jumbotron

 ### [PAGE 5.
 Going Live](https://www.makeschool.com/academy/track/standalone/tutorial-template-title-max-56-characters-9k4/going-live)
+- Can easily make your website live by going to your repo's settings -> scroll down to GitHub Pages -> Selecting the source

 ## Important Links